Competitive Socialising

 PHOTO OF ADAM HAY-NICHOLLS BY GLENN DUNBAR/LAT

 Formula One drivers were once the undisputed playboys of the sporting world.
 But today’s drivers are a much tamer bunch – or are they?
-As a paddock insider for the past 15 years, allow me to dish the dirt on the men who live at 200 mph.
+As a paddock insider for the past 15 years, allow me to dish the dirt on the men who live at 200 mph and earn enough to race jets on their own island’s.

 In the old days, sex was safe and racing was dangerous.
 Because a driver’s life expectancy was so short, they wanted to pack as much fun in as they could.
 Consequences were never considered.
 The biggest tearaway was James Hunt who, legend has it, bedded 33 British Airways stewardesses at the Tokyo Hilton on the eve of winning the 1976 world championship.
 Then there’s Alain Prost, who blames losing the 1984 title to Niki Lauda because Prost was up all night before a key race ‘entertaining’ Princess Stephanie of Monaco.